zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 <a name="working-with-data"></a>
 # Working with data

 <a name="working-with-data-overview"></a>
 ## Overview

-The design of the Azure Portal UX provides unique challenges in regards to data access.
-Many blades and parts may be displayed at the same time, each instantiating a new ViewModel instance.
+The design of the Azure Portal UX provides unique data access challenges.
+Many blades and parts may be displayed at the same time, each of which instantiates a new ViewModel instance.
 Each ViewModel often needs access to the same or related data.
 To optimize for these interesting data-access patterns, Azure Portal extensions follow a specific design pattern that consists of data management and code organization.

 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.